yimlabkaist/yimlabkaist.github.io/_news/announcement_44.md

 related_posts: false
 ---

-Lab receives an NRF grant to tackle biomanufacturing with Sang Yup Lee and Byung-Kwan Cho Labs.
+Lab receives an NRF grant to tackle biomanufacturing with SY Lee and BK Cho labs.